devynspencer/powershell-sysadmin/README.md

-# powershell-sysadmin
+# Sysadmin Module
 Automate sysadmin tasks.
+Simplify work.
+Profit.

 ## Configuration data
 Much if not all of this module is intended to run off of JSON data describing an infrastructure.
 This provides a source-controllable, explicit record of how the infrastructure should look/work/function.